benfrid/benfrid/README.md

 ### Hi I'm Ben 👋

-I am Data Scientist / Data storyteller / Researcher / Software Design Engineer with 7 years of experience combined.
-I have been working in various domains, starting from industrial automation, automotive, multimedia, and semiconductors.
+I am a Senior Data Scientist / Product Owner/ Researcher / Software Design Engineer with 8+ years of experience combined.
+I have been gathering experience in several domains, including finance, corporate strategy, automotive, and semiconductors.
 I have my engineering background in Electronics and Communication, with a Masters in Computer Science specialized in Artificial Intelligence.

 ### Connect with me: